A five-dimensional vacuum-defect wormhole space-time: Analysis of a five-dimensional vacuum-defect wormhole

-is spacelike and finite at $\xi=0$ as well as on the axis of rotation $\theta=0, \pi$.
+is spacelike (or null) and finite at $\xi=0$ as well as on the axis of rotation $\theta=0, \pi$.
 Furthermore, we also see that for $\chi=const$ hypersurface, the wormhole space-time (\ref{9}) reduces to the vacuum-defect defect metric (\ref{K1}).
-That means the four-dimensional Klinkhamer-defect wormhole is embedded in a five-dimensional space $M_5$ with the metric given by (\ref{9}).
+That means the four-dimensional Klinkhamer vacuum-defect wormhole is embedded in a five-dimensional space $M_5$ with the metric given by (\ref{9}).

 Now, we study the geodesics motions of test particles around this new five-dimensional vacuum wormhole space-time (\ref{9}).
 The geodesic equations are given by

 where dot represents derivative w. r. t. affine parameter $\tau$.